ZoneMinder/zmeventnotification/README.md

 ## 0.5.
 How do I install it?

-* Make sure all the dependencies are installed ([see here](https://github.com/pliablepixels/zmeventserver#installing-dependencies))
 * [Download the server](https://raw.githubusercontent.com/pliablepixels/zmeventserver/master/zmeventnotification.pl) (its a simple perl file) and place it in the same place other ZM scripts are stored (example ``/usr/bin``).
 Make sure you do a `chmod a+x` on it.
-* If you are behind a firewall, make sure you enable port 9000, TCP, bi-directional (unless you changed the port in the code)
+* If you are behind a firewall, make sure you enable port `9000`, TCP, bi-directional (unless you changed the port in the code)
+* We now need to install a bunch of dependencies (as described below)

 ### 0.5.1.
 Installing Dependencies
 The following perl packages need to be added (these are for Ubuntu - if you are on a different OS, you'll have to figure out which packages are needed - I don't know what they might be)